the-events-calendar/the-events-calendar-category-colors/readme.txt

 = 3.5.2 =
 * adjust Legend CSS from `display: inline` to `display: inline-block`.
 This should fix wrapping issues.
+* fix for Legend causing events in responsive view to display above the grid.
+Thanks @rksystems for pointing it out and special thanks to @barry.hughes for fixing.

 = 3.5.1 =
 * fixes for TEC/ECP 3.6 compatibility